Dedicated to Vintage Airband Radio’s from the 1960’s

 Back in 1969, there were 7 full time, including Fred, plus several part time, including a secretary and 3 or 4 Airworks Services radar technicians from North Luffenham Midland Radar.
 They were usually involved modifying the portables or assembly work on their rest days from the 24hour cover at work.

 Park Air Electronics or P.A.E are a British company now owned by Northrop Grumman.

 According to this 1968 advert there were 3 models – Kurer, Sky Bandit and Concorde

 In the January 1969 Shortwave Magazine Swanco Products Limited in Coventry were also selling a Park Air ‘Jet Set’ aircraft receiver

 Based on a National Panasonic Model RF-610, FM AM 9 Transistor.
 Made in Japan by Matsushita Electric Industrial Co Ltd

 No further details known

 According to this advert from 1966 the Sky King cost £21 5s

 For those who were unable to afford a Shorrock or Gauers one budding entrepreneur modified a radio kit to receive aircraft transmissions.
 Pat Carty marketed the radio in Air Pictorial during 1964 as the first aircraft enthusiast assembled radio and called it the “PC 1ABR” for £6-£8.
 Pat would be very interested to hear from anyone who bought this radio or even still owns one! email email@example.com

-If you have any more information please contact me at firstname.lastname@example.org
+If you have any more information or any vintage airband radios for sale please contact me firstname.lastname@example.org